xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 We have to know why we study category theory.

 - **[Xie]**
-  The answer is to use category theory to model concepts in programming language and type system (categorical semantics).
+  From the perspective of programming language, the answer is to use category theory to model concepts in programming language and type system (categorical semantics).
   When talk about "semantics" I mean both intuition and implementation (but nothing more than intuition and implementation).

+  From the perspective of mathematics, logic or other knowledge domain, the answer would be different.

 Can we always implement declarative language in imperative language?
 Can we do all that we can do in imperative language in declarative language?

-Imperative vs Declarative, like local vs global physics laws?
+Imperative vs Declarative, like local vs global physics laws.

 ## II 1.2 Limits
 ## II 2.1 Limits, Higher order functors